-- 4.1.5.
-A review of Producer Responsibility Initiatives (PRIs) e.g. waste electrical and electronic equipment (WEEE), batteries, End-of-Live Vehicles (ELVs), packaging, tyres, and farm plastics is to commence shortly.
-The CCMA Enterprise Strategy Working Group and other stakeholders will be consulted as necessary during this review.
-It is envisaged it will be completed by December 2012. - 4.1.6.
-Helping businesses identify ways to reduce direct business costs through reduced waste, reduced water consumption and other behavioural changes that can reduce their outgoings to local authorities is an important service of the sector.
-This is an important service that CEBs and Business Support Units of local authorities, and the future LEOs, can provide through a proactive outreach process to SMEs. - 4.1.7.
+4.1.6.
+Helping businesses identify ways to reduce direct

+business costs through reduced waste, reduced water consumption and other behavioural changes that can reduce their outgoings to local authorities is an important service of the sector.
+This is an important service that CEBs and Business Support Units of local authorities, and the future LEOs, can provide through a proactive outreach process to SMEs.

+4.1.7.
 The local government efficiency agenda is being driven forward through the active implementation of the Local Government Efficiency Review Group Report (LGER).
 Total savings of €830m from the start of the economic crisis in 2008 to the end of 2012 have been identified by the CCMA, of which €195.5m (2010 and 2011 only) are related directly to the implementation of efficiency savings recommended in the LGER Report.
-The independently chaired Implementation Group overseeing the delivery of the LGER Report is reporting regularly to the Minister, and is expected to report again in the Autumn on further implementation progress and savings made.
+The independently chaired Implementation Group overseeing the delivery of the LGER Report has reported to the Minister, and is expected to report further on implementation progress and savings made.
 Continued effective implementation of the LGER will reduce the cost base of local government, and accordingly will help facilitate reducing to the lowest feasible level the imposition of charges on the business sector (e.g. commercial rates, charges) and the wider community.